chromium/chromium/android_webview/tools/cts_config/README.md

             {
-              "match": "<class#testcase (wildcard supported) expression of test to run>", "arch": "<the architecture to include for, optional, eg: arm64 - if not provided, will match all architectures>", }
+              "match": "<class#testcase (wildcard supported) expression of test to run>", "arch": "<the architecture to include for, optional, eg: arm64 - if not provided, will match all architectures>", "mode": "<the app mode to include for, optional - either 'instant' or 'full' - if not provided, will run in all modes>"
+            }
           ]
         }